50 Miles More: History

-50 Miles More formed at the end of February 2018, led by activist Katie Eder.
+50 Miles More was formed at the end of February 2018, led by activist Katie Eder.
 After the March 14 walkouts and March For Our Lives were announced, students at Shorewood High School in Shorewood, WI sought to ensure that after these events ended the country did not stop fighting to end gun violence.
 The march was announced on March 12, two days before the national walkout.
 The march was planned by a number of students from Shorewood High School including Katie Eder, Brendan Fardella, Shannon Carlson, Hiwot Schutz, Alemitu Caldart, and Lauren Davis.
 The students were supported by the Shorewood School District Superintendent, Dr. Bryan Davis, parents, and community members.
 50 Miles More is now led by Executive Director Tatiana Washington.
 50 Miles More is a founding member of The Future Coalition.